 Let’s talk about the first way, which is the worst way.

 What is the worst way to sell art?

 The worst way is selling art to strangers.
 Anytime you sell to people who you don’t know; it is the hardest and thus the worst way to sell art.
 Without question, selling to strangers is 100% the most expensive, the least efficient, and takes the longest time to complete a sale.

 If they can’t trust you, they can’t like you.
-When you have all three—KNOW, LIKE, TRUST things working for you—you create your best opportunity to sell your art.
+When you have KNOW, LIKE, TRUST working—you create your best opportunity to sell your art.

 It’s simple.
-If they know, like and trust you, the only questions are; do they have a need and do they like your art?
-Even when you have a relationship sales are never automatic.
+If prospective buyers know, like and trust you, the only questions are; do they have a need and do they like your art?
+Even when you have a relationship, sales are never automatic.
 That’s because prospects might have a need, and like your work, but don’t have any money.
-Another fail might be they have a need and have money, but they just aren’t fond of your art.
+Another fail might be they have a need and have money, but they aren’t fond of your art.

 Examples of selling to strangers include selling to anyone who does not know you.
 I don’t need to tell you cold calling or cold emailing someone you don’t know is unfun and ineffective.
 Advertising on Facebook, other social media, in print ads, or in art magazines are all forms of selling to strangers.
 These methods are, at best, ways to introduce your art to strangers and create awareness, but they don’t sell art.
 Especially expensive original art.
 In any situation, where the other person knows nothing about you, you’re starting as far back from KNOW, LIKE and TRUST as you can be.

-If you are doing a good job of marketing, people are going to get to know you even though you don’t know them.
+If you are doing an excellent job of marketing, people are going to get to know you even though you don’t know them.
 I’ve talked and written extensively about how to market to your local and warm market.
 That’s because I believe those markets represent the very best ways for artists to get started and to make easy sales.

 The easiest sales are to people who know you.
 The next easiest sales are to the people they know. – Barney Davey